mohse-n/L7N_EtherLab/RTAI/README.md

 See RTAI documentation (available online and in the tarball) and [IgH EtherCAT Master 1.1 Documentation](https://www.etherlab.org/download/ethercat/igh-ethercat-master-1.1.pdf) for comments on the RTAI API.
 ___
 ## RTAI Installtion Guide:
-**Note:** This guide is derived from mainly [ShabbyX's](https://github.com/ShabbyX/RTAI/blob/master/README.INSTALL) and the official [guide](https://www.rtai.org/userfiles/downloads/RTAILAB/RTAI-TARGET-HOWTO.txt) on RTAI website (which is quite old).
+**Note:** This guide is derived from mainly [ShabbyX's](https://github.com/ShabbyX/RTAI/blob/master/README.INSTALL) and the [guide](https://www.rtai.org/userfiles/downloads/RTAILAB/RTAI-TARGET-HOWTO.txt) on RTAI website (which is quite old).
 ### 1. Decide on a kernel version
 There are two versions to take into account for detemining the kernel version:
 * **Igh EtherCAT Master:** The package has modified network card drivers only for specific versions of the kernel.